phruederi/MPIPZ_SPP_workshop/DifferentialExpressionAnalysis.md

 # Differential expression analysis

 Once the RNAseq reads aligned on a reference and their per-gene abundance quantified, differential expression analysis can be conducted.
 Such analysis consists in identifying the genes that are over- and under-expressed in the test condition, compared to the control condition.
-Here, we will try to identify the genes that are differentially expressed in the Flg22 mutants, compared to the Col0 plants.
+Here, we will try to identify the genes that are differentially expressed in the Flg22 treatment, compared to the Col0 plants.

 ## 0. Prior to the differential expression analysis